 Leverage the European secondary loan market for NPL resolution

 An active secondary loan market would be helpful for NPL recognition and resolution and could thus contribute to the stability of the banking sector in Europe.
-“The higher the selling price of NPLs on the secondary market, the lower the capital loss for the bank selling these NPLs,” explains Loriana Pelizzon, director of SAFE’s Financial Markets department at SAFE and also author of the analysis.
+“The higher the selling price of NPLs on the secondary market, the lower the capital loss for the bank selling these NPLs,” explains Loriana Pelizzon, director of SAFE’s Financial Markets department and also author of the analysis.
 “A strong and well-developed secondary loan market therefore also facilitates bank resolution under the EU Bank Recovery and Resolution Directive (BRRD).”

 Even though aggregated bank capital in Europe seems to be large enough to absorb potential NPL losses, there is considerable uncertainty about future developments.
 A comparison between 17 European countries further suggests strong cross-country differences.
 Assuming different negative scenarios, NPLs account for a larger share, relative to banks’ equity, in European countries with lower GDP per capita.
 Accordingly, weaker countries are most vulnerable to additional NPLs due to thin capitalization in their respective banking systems.

 An extremely negative scenario with high systemic risks can therefore not be completely ruled out.
 In such cases, direct government intervention to stabilize the banking system may be justified.
 However, even in this case, the researchers recommend not to channel rescue money directly to banks, but rather to firms and households, in order to maintain the functioning of the BRRD and prevent adverse risk incentives for banks.

 Director of the SAFE research department Financial Markets